MicrosoftDocs/architecture-center/docs/guide/azure-resource-manager/advanced-templates/enterprise-infrastructure-bicep-container-registry-content.md

 :::image type="content" alt-text="Screen shot of the contents of the 'infrastructure' and 'platform-code' folders in layer 2, product platform (shared services)." source="media/enterprise-infrastructure-bicep-container-registry-layer-2.png":::

 You can consider Layer 2, product platform, as the shared services for a particular product line or business unit.
-These components are not universal across the organization, but they are meant to fit a particular business need.
+These components aren't universal across the organization, but they're meant to fit a particular business need.
 This would be an appropriate layer for a virtual network that is a peer with the hub in Layer 1, global infrastructure.
 Another example is a key vault with shared secrets to a storage account or database that is shared by the different applications within this platform.

 Layer 2 should contain: